hyperledger/besu-docs/docs/Tutorials/Developer-Quickstart.md

 - A node key pair and optionally an account.
 If the running network is using permissions, then you need to add the new node's enode details to the [permissions file] used by existing nodes, or update the onchain permissioning contract.

-  The following steps describe the process to add a new node to the Quorum Dev Quickstart.
+The following steps describe the process to add a new node to the Developer Quickstart.

 ### 1. Create the node key files

-Create a node key pair and account for a new node, by running the following script:
+Create a node key pair and account for a new node by running the following script:

 ```bash
 cd ./extra